JamieWilson2000/B-W-Milestone-Project-1-/README.md

 The basis of the idea:

 A monthly website aimed at musicians young and old, experienced and unskilled, with the aim to educate and inform those who have an interest in creating music.
-I have planned and laid out a site which, in theory, would be easily updateable and expandable on a monthly basis so as to keep a relevant stream of fresh, interesting and accurate content being delivered to the user.
+Inspired by a website I visit often (MusicRadar.com) I have planned and laid out a site which, in theory, would be easily updateable and expandable on a monthly basis so as to keep a relevant stream of fresh, interesting and accurate content being delivered to the user.
 It is with this in mind that I feel, as someone who would personally be interested in a site like this, that the finished product will give the user access to relevant, interesting news, advice and reviews, and an opportunity to have their own music featured on the site.

 Main Page Content: